sophiebatten123/GinAmore/README.md

 ### Footer

-The footer of the page provides users with informational resources that help to promote trust between the customer and GinAmore.Furthermore, all of the social network features link to GinAmores personalised pages, encouraging customers to follow the company for discounts, deals and cocktail recipes.
+The footer of the page provides users with informational resources that help to promote trust between the customer and GinAmore.
+Furthermore, all of the social network features link to GinAmore's personalised pages, encouraging customers to follow the company for discounts, deals and cocktail recipes.

 ![Footer](static/images/footer.PNG)